joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

 Our code changed quiet a bit.
 We sill have our fields for ID and name, but we have no constructor and no class variables anymore.
 Instead, we have marked our class with the **@Entity** annotation, showing Spring Boot that this class should be converted to a database representation.
 The **@Id** annotation marks the fields which act as a primary key in our database. **@GeneratedValue** means that this Value is not set by the Constructor but an automatically chosen and unique value, like the *Autoincrement* for SQL databases.
 Finally, **@Column** marks all fields in our class that should become a column.
-Column can takes additional optoinal attributes like *unique*, which states that no two entries with the same value of this attribute can exist in the table.
+Column can takes additional optional attributes like *unique*, which states that no two entries with the same value of this attribute can exist in the table.
 Note that we do not have any constructors anymore since we will not create instances of this class anymore *(there could be entities which you want to instantiate by hand - there is nothing wrong with that.
 We just don't need it here in our application, we therefore do not construct a constructor)*, but only create instances through the database with the help of Spring.
-Therere, we do not need our constructor with arguments, which implies that we can get rid of the empty constructor as well since the empty constructor is implicitely given anyways when no other constructor is defined in the class.
+Therefor, we do not need our constructor with arguments, which implies that we can get rid of the empty constructor as well since the empty constructor is given implicitly anyways when no other constructor is defined in the class.

-Fine, we got our Database Table now.
+Fine, we got our database table now.
 But how are we going to create new entries, manipulate and delete them, and create queries for our table?
 We will find out when we talk about repositories.

 ## Repositories
-A repository the interface that we use to communicate with a database table.
-For each Entity, we also have to define a corresponding repository that defines methods which we can use to manipulate our table.
+A repository is the interface that we use to communicate with a database table.
+For each entity, we also have to define a corresponding repository that defines methods which we can use to manipulate our table.
 Therefore, let's create a new package called "Repositories" and a new interface *(you see why an interface in a minute)* inside of it called "UserRepository".

 ```java
 package com.example.demo.Repositories;